theMINAD/aconsole/README.md

 <hr>

 ## Depencies

-None.
-For GUI it uses Tkinter.
-But you need atleast Python 3.6<br>
+Just Python 3.6 or above.
+For GUI it uses Tkinter, which is built-in module in Python.<br>
-Works on Mac, Linux and Windows
+Tested on: Mac, Linux and Windows.
 <hr>

 ## An Simple Example
 ```py
 import asyncio
 import aconsole